Jasminehh/automatic_image_captioning/README.md

 ![](image/loss.png)
 <p align="center">
 Figure 11.
-Loss comparison for different optimizer[3]
+Loss comparison for different optimizer
 </p>

 I discovered that my model's loss on training data continued to decrease even its loss on evaluation data increased when using Adam.
 For navigation, I wrote a function to store the model weights for each epoch after they had been used to make predictions.
 This way I could visually determine if the model was overfitting and the results were being skewed.
 Below table lists the predicted captions at selected epoch for random chosen images.